|

 Arbor Day Tree Seedling Giveaway

-Oldham County Students Recognized at Awards Banquet
+Oldham County Landowners and Students Recognized at Awards Banquet

+Trevor Taylor of Crestwood (not pictured) was selected as Master Conservationist, the top honor awarded in the state to deserving landowners.
 The Master Conservationist Award is the highest recognition presented to private landowners by a local Soil and Water Conservation District for individual land stewardship efforts.
 Less than two percent of private landowners or farmers are recognized as Master Conservationists.
 To qualify for this award, the landowner must have completed over ninety percent of their soil and water conservation plan for the land under their control.
-In doing so, almost all, if not all of their of their land-based natural resources are protected from serious degradation and are managed for sustainability.
+In doing so, almost all, if not all of their land-based natural resources are protected from serious degradation and are managed for sustainability.
 Their conservation practices and management techniques are those to be modeled and are often emulated by others seeking to achieve similar levels of success.

 The Oldham County Conservation District would like to thank all the students, teachers and principals who took part in this year’s art and writing contests and congratulate all of the evening’s winners.

-The Conservation District sponsors the following events:
+The Oldham County Conservation District sponsors the following yearly events:

 - Conservation Writing & Jim Claypool Art Contest